revolt-randy/Fritzing-Schematic-an-Inkscape-Extension./README.md

 Look above for the green button labeled - 'Code'.
 Selecting that button will bring up a popup menu with an option - 'Download ZIP', selecting that option will start a download of a .zip file that contains all three files in this repository.

 ## Installation:
 The .zip file will contain two files, ‘fritzing-schematic.inx’ and ‘fritzing-schematic.py’.
 These files need to be copied to Inkscape’s extensions directory.
 Please search how to install an Inkscape extension for your OS, it's a simple process.
-Alternatively, if you know where Inkscape's externsions directory is, you could un-zip all files to this directory.
+Alternatively, if you know where Inkscape's externsions directory is, you could un-zip all files to that directory.

 ## Usage:
 Create a new Inkscape document.
 The extension is launched from Inkscape ‘Extensions’ menu as ‘Fritzing’ → ‘Fritzing-Schematic…’.
 Upon launching the extension, you will be presented a new window with various user settings.